em-foundation/emscope/README.md

 ```

 > [!NOTE]
-> The `-w, --what-if` accepts an optional value defining the event cycle duration in `[[hh:]mm:]ss` format &ndash; allowing us to extrapolate energy consumption in longer, more realistic periods.&thinsp; As expected, increasing cycle duration will _decrease_ energy consumption per day.
+> The `-w, --what-if` accepts an optional `[[hh:]mm:]ss` value defining the event cycle duration &ndash; allowing us to extrapolate energy consumption in longer, more realistic periods.&thinsp; As expected, increasing cycle duration will _decrease_ energy consumption per day.

 ---

 > [!IMPORTANT]
-> The amount of energy consumed per day will plateau as cycle duration continues to lengthen &ndash; with sleep power dominating.&thinsp; Having said that, the magnititude of target sleep power coupled with its wakeup overhead can lead to some interesting energy consumption curves.
+> The energy consumed per day will plateau as cycle duration continues to lengthen &ndash; with sleep power dominating.&thinsp; Having said that, the magnititude of target sleep power coupled with its wakeup overhead can lead to some interesting energy consumption curves.

 <br>